School Communications

 Invite Equitable Participation

-Meaningful engagement to solve a community’s most pressing issues must represent a cross-section of the many diverse stakeholders who are affected.
+Meaningful engagement in solving a community’s most pressing issues must involve a cross-section of the many diverse stakeholders who are affected.

 “In one district I worked with,” Swiecichowski said, “the chamber president did not believe that every child had the capacity to learn.
 This perspective was the complete opposite of most educators’ core beliefs.
 But as an opinion leader who was deeply committed to the community’s economic vitality, she needed to be in the room.
 We also needed the parent of a medically fragile student in the room.
 She shared the hopes and unwavering belief that her child brought value to the community and world.”

 Bringing together people with strong opinions that vary requires planning and intention.
-But more importantly, it demonstrates a leader’s commitment to seek out traditionally under-represented voices and create a space where those voices are honored, heard and respected.
+But more importantly, it demonstrates a leader’s commitment to seeking out traditionally under-represented voices and creating a space where those voices are honored, heard and respected.

 Leaders have several reliable opportunities to build bridges through engagement.